pezi/dart_periphery/example/i2c_ssd1306_java/README.md

 `install_name_tool -add_rpath $JAVA_HOME/lib/server/ ./calljava`

-# Test the Dart layer
+### Test the Dart layer

 Under MacOS a Dart program invoking the JVM runs into the missing `RPATH` problem.
-You can apply `install_name_tool` to Dart souce file.
-But you can apply `install_name_tool` to the compiled `dart compile exe test.dart` version of the Dart porgramm.
+You can not apply `install_name_tool` to a Dart souce file.
+But you can apply `install_name_tool` to the compiled `dart compile exe test.dart` version of the Dart program.